phamnam2003/challenges/tech/otel/SIGNAL.md

   - **Gauge**: Measures a current value at the time it is read.
 An example would be the fuel gauge in a vehicle.
 Gauges are synchronous.
   - **Asynchronous Gauge**: Same as the `Gauge`, but is collected once for each export.
 Could be used if you don’t have access to the continuous changes, but only to the aggregated value.
   - **Histogram**: A client-side aggregation of values, such as request latencies.
 A histogram is a good choice if you are interested in value statistics.
 For example: How many requests take fewer than 1s?

+### Aggregation

+- In addition to the *metric instruments*, the concept of **aggregations** is an important one to understand.
+An aggregation is a technique whereby a large number of measurements are combined into either exact or estimated statistics about metric events that took place during a time window.
+The `OTLP protocol` transports such aggregated metrics.
+The `OpenTelemetry API` provides a default *aggregation* for each instrument which can be overridden using the `Views`.
+The `OpenTelemetry` project aims to provide default aggregations that are supported by visualizers and telemetry backends.
+- Unlike [request tracing](https://opentelemetry.io/docs/concepts/signals/traces/), which is intended to capture request lifecycles and provide context to the individual pieces of a request, metrics are intended to provide statistical information in aggregate.
+Some examples of use cases for metrics include:
+  - Reporting the total number of bytes read by a service, per protocol type.
+  - Reporting the total number of bytes read and the bytes per request.
+  - Reporting the duration of a system call.
+  - Reporting request sizes in order to determine a trend.
+  - Reporting CPU or memory usage of a process.
+  - Reporting average balance values from an account.
+  - Reporting current active requests being handled.

+### Views

+- A view provides SDK users with the flexibility to customize the metrics output by the SDK.
+You can customize which metric instruments are to be processed or ignored.
+You can also customize aggregation and what attributes you want to report on metrics.